Skip to content

 IV.
 Prerequisites

-Placement by the Department of Language and Literature only
+AESL placement score of 2 or permission of the Department of Language and Literature

 Corequisites